Wei-Chen-hub/HumanData/docs/humandata.md

 - 'temporal': list, recording what temporal information is included, should be a sublist of ['frame_id', 'track_id', 'camera_view', 'sequence_name']

-- 'dataset_specific': list, recording what dataset-specific information is included, should be a list.
+- 'specific': list, recording what dataset-specific information is included, should be a list.

 ## Data Paths - `HumanData['path']`